apache/cloudstack-docs-admin/source/administration.rst

 #.

-   Click the Enable VPN button. |AttachDiskButton.png: button to attach a volume|
+   Click the Enable VPN button. |EnableVPNButton.png: button to enable a VPN|

    The IPsec key is displayed in a popup window.